What is the National Business Emergency Operations Center?

 NBEOC Dashboard: A web-based portal that provides real-time information on the latest incident updates, preparedness messaging, response and recovery resources, and applicable government points of contact.

-NBEOC Service Desk: The service desk, part of the NBEOC Dashboard, allows NBEOC members to communicate, share status updates, track requests for information and meetings, and submit offers of support all through a single customer portal.
+NBEOC Service Desk: The service desk allows NBEOC members to communicate, share status updates, track requests for information and meetings, and submit offers of support all through a single customer portal.

 Businesses Preparedness: Ready Business provides tools and resources for business preparedness.